Tal Cohen's Bookshelf: A Collection of Personal Opinions about Books

 And to balance all those classic plays:

 Aurora by Kim Stanley Robinson.
 Odd to read such “old school” SF written in the mid-2010s.
-I would have easily have believed this was written in the 80s.
+I would easily have believed this was written in the 80s.
 In fact, stories about generation starships were common in the 40s and 60s.
 And I wish I could say this was a good book: it was, in fact, highly disappointing.
 First, the use of computer science jargon in the book was pathetic.
 The author keeps throwing around terms like “traveling salesman” and “the halting problem” while obviously having no clue what they really mean.
 It seems like at least one of these terms was flaunted just for the sake of a (mediocre) joke on page 381.

 Another strange thing is the naming of things, or more specifically, the lack of naming.
-Tau Ceti’s planets are lettered, and planet E and F — despite being so dominant in the travelers’ lives — are never given a name.
+Tau Ceti’s planets are lettered, and planets E and F — despite being so dominant in the travelers’ lives — are never given a name.
 That was really odd.
 Yes, right now in early 21st century they’re called Tau Ceti E and F, but after spending a century and a half traveling towards them; after spending months with E up in the sky — they still remain nameless?
 The ship is nameless.
 The AI remains nameless.
 The alien life (?) they discover is left unnamed (by the characters, explicitly).
 And so on.

 Then there’s the obvious choices never taken...
 There’s a large discussion about taking off the helmets when first settling Aurora, but nobody seems to think about letting animals test the air.
 Not even lab mice, which apparently they regularly breed on the ship explicitly for the sake of experiments.
 Worse, after the first disaster, nobody considers sending down significant biomass to the land below, to see if anything would survive.
 It’s almost as if the ship is composed of fools.
 Human behavior is not believable either; after the events of the year 170, showing how violent people are, we find that on the return trip, during the long years of famine, nobody in the ship blames Freya for the choice she led them to.
 There is no resistance to her, and no resentment?